 We expect second-generation experimental phones to have significant improvements over the previous generations.
 We already saw this happen in the case of the Galaxy Fold.

 The first generation of Surface phones nailed the hardware.
 They were razor-thin and had an extremely satisfying hinge mechanism.
 The 360-degree hinge is a perfect balance of smoothness and firmness, and it can stop at any angle.

-Since the phone was in development for one year, it had the chip from the previous year with the outdated and poor-quality camera hardware.
+Since the phone was in development for one year, it had the chip from the previous year with outdated and poor-quality camera hardware.
 There were a lot of performance hiccups, lags, and stutters, and the low 60Hz refresh rate made it worse.
 The battery life was rough as well.

 While the multitasking features were good enough, core phone basics suffered.
 It had poor speakers, performance, terrible cameras, and not the best screens on the market.
-The phone also had unoptimised software, which was buggy and unrefined for the 1400$ tag.
+The phone also had unoptimized software, which was buggy and unrefined for the 1400$ tag.

 The practicality of Microsoft Duo phones always suffered, so they never got good reviews.
-The update cycles were poor too.
+The update cycles were poor, too.
 The phones were, as a result, never picked up or adequately acknowledged by the mass market, making low to negligible sales volumes and profit margins.